Prosciutto Wrapped Asparagus Recipe

 It is best to arrange the wrapped asparagus spears on a lined baking sheet, leaving plenty of room between the spears.
 At the time I made this recipe, I was out of lining so I had more clean up than if I had used a liner on the baking sheet.
 Use a second pan or work in batches, if necessary.
 I like to brush each spear with olive oil and season with freshly cracked black pepper, to taste.
 (Avoid adding excess salt because the prosciutto is naturally salty).
 Please note this step is not necessary, but something I think adds a little more flavor to the asparagus spears.

 Remove spears from the baking sheet and place them on a wire cooling rack to allow excess grease to drain.
-Dab lightly with a paper towel, remove excess oil.
+Dab lightly with a paper towel, and remove excess oil.
 Transfer spears to a serving tray and serve immediately.

 Bonus Flavor Tip!

 You could easily make this a delicious prosciutto wrapped balsamic recipe by drizzling on our favorite Alessi Balsamic Reduction.
-We love it and basically put it on everything!
+We love it and put it on everything!
 Enjoy!

 We hope you enjoyed Simply Amazing Living's “Prosciutto Wrapped Asparagus Recipe” post.